Business Event Insurance

 What if I only need Business Event Insurance for one day?

-If your business event is just for a few short hours, Thimble can provide Business Event Insurance from one hour to up to two weeks.
+If your business event is just for a few short hours, Thimble can provide Business Event Insurance from one hour to up to five days.
 Be sure to plan your policy to include the set-up and breakdown of your event as well.

 Do I need Business Event Insurance if my venue has commercial liability insurance?